gaborkr/.emacs.d/README.md

 :name "APP_app"
 :node-name "APP_edts"
 :lib-dirs '("lib" "deps")
+:erlang-cookie "APP"
+:start-command "erl OPTIONS -s APP -sname APP_edts"
 ```

 where APP is your app name.
 Edts will start a new Erlang node with _edts, so it will not collide with your original app that you might want to run on its own.
+The start command should be the same the way you start your application normally.

 ## For **Clojure**

 The config file comes straight from [Clojure the Brave](https://www.nostarch.com/clojure) - cheers!

 Paredit mode is enabled by default.
+C-left/C-right will be disabled for paredit because I'm addicted to using these keys for moving across words...